Speak Mandarin Campaign: Rationale

-The rationale of the SMC was initially to encourage more people, especially the young, to speak Mandarin instead of dialects.
+The rationale of the SMC was initially to encourage more people, especially the young, to speak Mandarin instead of other Chinese varieties.
 This aimed to enable communication across different dialect groups and, at the same time, reduce language barriers between Singapore's various ethnic communities particularly after independence.
 With the demands of globalisation and other economic challenges facing a young nation, the government increasingly emphasised English.
 As a result, many English-educated Chinese Singaporeans began to lose proficiency in Mandarin and other Chinese languages.

 Initial response

 During the 1991 Singaporean general election, the governing People's Action Party (PAP) retained its supermajority but secured a smaller share of seats than in previous elections.
 One factor was the opposition's ability to tap into the linguistic anxieties of working class Chinese Singaporeans who spoke varieties of Chinese other than Mandarin.
-Many of these Singaporeans held onto their own languages as a form of identity and some refused to enrol their children in schools that had Mandarin names.
+Many of these Singaporeans held onto their own languages as a form of identity and some refused to enroll their children in schools that had Mandarin names.

-As a result, the PAP government switched its focus away from dialects towards encouraging English-speaking and educated Chinese to speak more Mandarin.
+As a result, the PAP government switched its focus away from non-Mandarin Chinese varieties towards encouraging English-speaking and educated Chinese to speak more Mandarin.
 In 1994, the SMC specifically targeted English-educated business professionals and working adults.
 It promoted the use of Mandarin, to keep their "links" to cultural roots, so as to better appreciate the "heritage and value" and, most importantly, complement the economical aspects as China began to rise in the business sector.
 In 2010, through The Chinese Challenge, the SMC moved towards a cultural aspect, whereby its main focus is to promote Singaporeans to hold on to their "roots", knowing their own culture well.